THenryInGH/FYP/onos-testbed/notes/bandwidth.md

 # Bandwidth of veth
-- veth by default don't specify any speed, but can verify using iperf
+- veth by default don't specify any speed
+- can verify using iperf
+- can be controlled by [tc](https://man7.org/linux/man-pages/man8/tc.8.html)

 ## Iperf and output
 ```bash